How to Live Longer

 4. Limit eating out.
 If you do eat out, avoid unhealthy meals.
 Before you go to eat out look yourself in the mirror and say, "There's no such thing as 'I'll cheat just this one time' ".

-5. Eat regular, small portions.
+5. Eat regular, small portions during the day.

 Don't give your body and your brain the chance to team up against you and scream, "I'M STARVING".